josephyhu/Build-a-Personal-Learning-Journal/README.md

 This page displays all entries by {tag} also in descending order by date posted.
 It also has pagination.

 ### Delete and Delete All Pages (delete.php?id={id} and delete_all.php)
-These pages deletes a specific entry by {id} and all entries respectively.
+These pages delete a specific entry by {id} and all entries respectively.

 ### Pages Ending in `_l`
 All pages ending in `_l` are exactly the same as the corresponding pages without the `_l` except they have lighter backgrounds.